jackiekwofie/jackiekwofie/README.md

 - 👋 Hi, I’m Jacqueline Kwofie
-- 👀 I’m interested in DevOps and Data Analytic
+- 👀 I’m interested in DevOps and Data Analytics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jacquelinekwofie2@gmail.com.
 - 😄 Pronouns: She